laszlocph/gimlet-documentation/src/pages/blog/hosting-static-sites-on-kubernetes.md

 - write deployment manifests,
 - have a CI script to build and deploy.

-To ease this process we made a Helm chart so you can provide as little information as if you were using Netlify:
+To ease this process, we made a Helm chart so you can provide as little information as if you were using Netlify:

 - your git url
 - and build commands.